ColinKennedy/ways/docs/why.rst

-Using "split('-')" is definitely not ideal because we're forcing a specific convention on the code that would need to be enforced in any other tool.
-But we don't have much of a choice.
-It's either that, use regex or some other text parser.
+Using "split('-')" is definitely not ideal because we're forcing a specific convention on the code that will need to be consistent for all of our other tools.

-To make it easier for other tools to follow the same convention, we could make "-" a global variable or read in from a config file.
-That will help but, either way, getting "Info" becomes a a very granular task.
+We could make "-" a global variable or read in from a config file and that will help but, either way, getting "Info" becomes a a very granular task.

 Imagining what kinds of paths that our program expects without documentation becomes more difficult, as well.

-Now again, lets tackle the same problem, using Ways.
+Lets tackle the same problem, using Ways.

 .. code-block :: yaml

     plugins:
         windows_root:
             hierarchy: job
-            mapping: "Z:\\"
+            mapping: "\\\\NETWORK\\jobs"
             path: true
             platforms:
                 - windows